fuzzthink/p2-traffic-sign-classifier/README.md

 Five additional images were used for further testing and analysis.

+*Additional images used for testing*
 ![][img3]

-*Fig 3.
-Additional images used for testing*

 These images were found in Google Image search.
 Since the test images are already German traffic signs the training hasn't seen before, I decided to find US traffic sign images to see how the predictions will be like.
 The images have been chosen such that: